the-turing-way/the-turing-way/book/website/project-design/data-governance/data-gov-ml.md

 ### Governance Tool: [Am I In the Stack?](https://huggingface.co/spaces/bigcode/in-the-stack)
 This tool was developed by the [BigCode](https://www.bigcode-project.org/) team to help developers inspect The Stack dataset so they can see whether any of their repositories have been included and might be used for training ML models.
-If that is the case and they would prefer for their data to be removed, developers can fill out a form to request to opt-out from The Stack and have their data removed from future iterations of the dataset.
+If that is the case and they would prefer for their data to be removed, developers receive a custom link on the Am I In the Stack? website that automatically generates an issue in the [BigCode opt-out repository](https://github.com/bigcode-project/opt-out-v2) for an official opt-out request.
+You can choose which repos you'd like to remove, as well as your commits and issues.
+After submitting the issue, your request is added to the queue for removal from all future iterations of The Stack.

 ### Governance Tool: [Have I Been Trained?](https://haveibeentrained.com/)